Hacienda San Jose

 Average time to visit

 The Yucatán Peninsula is hot and humid.
 The best time to visit is typically during the drier, slightly milder months between November and April.
 The ‘rainy’ season begins in the south around June and runs until November.
 Although it can be hotter and more humid at this time of year, usually it only rains for a couple of hours before the weather clears.
 The wettest months tend to be September and October.

-Call us on Yucatan Peninsulato start planning your holiday to Hacienda San Jose or take a look at our itineraries to the
+To start planning your holiday to Hacienda San Jose

 Hacienda San Jose is a secluded and beautifully restored colonial hacienda outside the Yucatan Peninsula's capital Merida and surrounded by lush tropical jungle and within reach of magnificent Mayan ruins such as Chichen Itza.

 Hacienda San Jose, a former grand nobleman's estate, is located 45 minutes from the Yucatan's capital Merida.
 This gem of a hotel has been restored in a colonial style with stunning pastel blue facades and landscaped gardens.

 The 15 rooms have been furnished in a stylish manner evoking the splendour of past eras.
 Their high ceilings give a spacious feel and their design is an interesting combination of contemporary and traditional styles.
 The dark, tropical hardwoods of beds and cabinets compliment exposed beams and rafters giving an authentic Mayan ambience.